 There are no mandatory habitat requirements in the FMP, although requirements may be added under Adaptive Management (Section 4.5).
 See Section 4.3 for Habitat Recommendations.
 5.1.2.
-Compliance Schedule

-States will be required to implement the FMP according to the following schedule:

-January 1, 2018: States must submit programs to implement the FMP for approval by the South Atlantic State-Federal Fisheries Management Board.
+Compliance Schedule the FMP according to the following schedule: States must submit programs to implement the FMP for approval by the South Atlantic State-Federal Fisheries Management Board.
 Programs must be implemented upon approval by the Management Board.

-April 1, 2018:

 States with approved management programs must implement FMP requirements.
 States may begin implementing management programs prior to this deadline, if approved by the Management Board.